Written by Angel Campa, Founder

 Is Lextract better than Occupier?

 Lextract is the stronger choice for brokers, acquisition analysts, tenant representatives, and property managers who need accurate structured lease data without adopting a new lease management platform.
 Occupier may make sense for corporate real estate teams building out a dedicated function who need a unified platform for deal tracking, critical date management, and ASC 842 reporting -- but for the majority of CRE professionals who need data from a lease PDF, Occupier is the wrong scope of tool.
-Lextract costs $15 per lease, requires no account setup, and returns structured data in minutes including all ASC 842 data points in JSON format.
+Lextract costs $15 per lease, requires no account setup, and returns structured data in minutes including ASC 842 data points in Excel, Word, and PDF formats.
 If your need is accurate lease data in a structured format, Lextract is the right tool for the job.

 Who should use Occupier instead of Lextract?